-Early stage pancreatic cancer rarely causes symptoms.
-Symptoms often only appear once the cancer is large enough to affect nearby organs, or has spread.
+Early-stage pancreatic cancer rarely causes obvious symptoms.
+Symptoms may not appear until the cancer is large enough to affect nearby organs or has spread.

 - appetite loss

 - nausea with or without vomiting

 - pain in the upper abdomen, side or back, which may cause you to wake up at night

 - changed bowel motions – including diarrhoea, severe constipation, or pale, oily, foul-smelling stools (poo) that are difficult to flush away

 - newly diagnosed diabetes